August 9th, 2018|

 Wooten also pointed out that since Goldfish are popular with people of all ages, from infants to older adults, “they are often served as snacks in Sunday school and packed in school lunches.
 These tainted Goldfish truly pose a serious public health threat.”

-The suit charges that the Goldfish Ms. Bailey consumed were defective and unreasonably dangerous and that the defendants should have known of the defects and the danger posed.
+The suit charges that the Goldfish Ms. Finch consumed were defective and unreasonably dangerous and that the defendants should have known of the defects and the danger posed.
 The suit also alleges the defendants failed to warn consumers of the threat posed by the crackers.

 The defendants are accused of negligence for failing to utilize proper manufacturing processes to eliminate the Salmonella Bacteria and for failing to properly test and inspect the products before putting them on the market.
 The suit seeks damages for medical expenses, mental and physical pain, emotional distress, lost wages, and future medical expenses.